Last Updated 09-17-2019

-DHG has further committed to refer unresolved Privacy Shield complaints to the American Arbitration Association, an alternative dispute resolution provider located in the United States.
+DHG has further committed to cooperate with the panel established by the EU data protection authorities (DPAs) with regard to unresolved Privacy Shield complaints concerning human resources data transferred from the EU in the context of the employment relationship.
 If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please contact the American Arbitration Association at www.adr.org for more information or to file a complaint.
 The services of American Arbitration Association are provided at no cost to you.

 A binding arbitration option is also available to you in order to address residual complaints not resolved by any other means.
 Further information is available on the Privacy Shield site.